 For more detailed information about becoming a RECON Mentor, meeting our current Mentors, or details about the program please see below.

 Students who successfully complete our 2-hr Undergraduate Discovery Workshop are elligible to begin the RECON Mentorship Process.

-During this initial meeting students will have the opportunity to sit down with their RECON mentor and either 1) turn an existing resume into a working CV 2) Update an old CV to an improved CV or 3) Build a CV from scratch
+During this meeting students will have the opportunity to sit down with their RECON mentor and either 1) turn an existing resume into a working CV 2) Update an old CV to an improved CV or 3) Build a CV from scratch

 The RECON Mentor will come prepared with a professional electronic CV template that they will fill in with the student's information

-Meeting 3: Department/Major Networking (Approx 1 hour)
+Meeting 3: Department/Major Networking (60 mins)